The Cohort tool allows you to understand how often your customers return and engage with your website or product.

 To begin a cohort query, first select an initiating event.
 The first event of a cohort is required; a user must complete this event to enter a cohort.
 As with other tools, you may apply a Filter Where.

 You can chain multiple events in a sequence using an "and then performed" clause.
-In the following example, if PetBox wants to measure users who Download their app, and then Open the App:
+In the following example, PetBox wants to measure users who download their app, and then start the app.

 Generations and Breakouts